 Purposefully Shape the Culture that You Want to Create.

 Your company will have a culture no matter what you as the leader does.
 You will either have the culture that is created based on evolution as your company grows, or you can purposefully create the culture that you set out to create.
 Think of your team as a garden.
 You can just throw some seeds on the ground and walk away.
 When you return, though, you will likely find weeds and overgrowth.
 However, if you prepare the soil.
-If you plant good seed, nourish and water the garden.
+If you plant a good seed, nourish and water the garden.
 And finally, if you dispose of the occasional Morning Glory, your garden will create a great harvest for you.

 While culture is widely viewed as important, it is still largely not well understood; many organizations find it difficult to measure and even more difficult to manage.
 Only 28 percent of survey respondents believe they understand their culture well, while only 19 percent believe they have the “right culture.” – Deloitte Insights

-A common requests that we get for team events occurs when a new manager is hired to lead a group.
+A common request that we get for team events occurs when a new manager is hired to lead a group.
 These programs are extremely beneficial.
-They allow the group to see the new boss in different role than in the office.
+They allow the group to see the new boss in a different role than in the office.
 Also, they help the group build trust and camaraderie with the new leader.
 The big benefit, though, is that the new leader can use the activity as a springboard to begin to shape the culture.
 It is easier to create a team culture than to fix a culture.

 People Learn Faster When they are Having Fun.